XinDongol/BENN-PyTorch/README.md

 If using the code, please cite our paper: [BibTex](http://openaccess.thecvf.com/content_CVPR_2019/html/Zhu_Binary_Ensemble_Neural_Network_More_Bits_per_Network_or_More_CVPR_2019_paper.html)

 **Notice:** As mentioned in the paper (Section 7) we are aware of the overfitting problem caused by the ensemble technique.
-If retraining the models, they should basically match the results shown in the paper as well as here, but could be either slightly higher or lower due to random initialization, epoch selection, overfitting, etc.
+If retraining the models, they should basically match the results shown in the paper as well as here, but could be either slightly higher or lower due to random initialization, epoch selection, overfitting, etc. If you have a good idea of how to resolve the overfitting issue of ensemble methods, please contact the authors and we can further improve BENN.

 ## Train BENN on CIFAR-10 dataset